What does it really mean to have anxiety?

 - Get support and information: Confide in a friend or family member.
 You can also contact St Patrick’s Mental Health Services (SPMHS) confidential Support and Information Service by calling 01 249 3333 or emailing firstname.lastname@example.org.
 SPMHS’ mental health nurses are available from 9am – 5pm, Monday to Friday, to advise you of your options and give you the assurance that you need.
 There is an answering and call-back facility outside of these hours

-- Learn about your mental health: our Walk in My Shoes website provides information and free downloadable resources to promote mental health education and awareness
+- Learn about your mental health: see our information about different mental health conditions here and try out our free downloadable resources to promote mental health education and awareness

 - Seek further help: If you decide that you could benefit from the help of a mental health service, your GP or the SPMHS Support and Information team can signpost you to a service that will be relevant for your needs.

-This blog is by Dr Úna Dennison of St Patrick’s Mental Health Services.
+This blog is by Dr Úna Dennison of SPMHS.